n8n-io/n8n-docs/docs/workflows/sticky-notes.md

-# Workflow notes
+# Sticky notes

-Workflow notes allow you to annotate and comment on your workflows.
+Sticky notes allow you to annotate and comment on your workflows.

-We encourage using workflow notes heavily, especially on template workflows, to help other users understand your workflow.
+We encourage using sticky notes heavily, especially on template workflows, to help other users understand your workflow.

 ## Create a note

-Workflow notes are a type of core node.
+Sticky notes are a type of core node.
 To add a new note:

 1. Open the nodes panel.
 2. Search for `note`.